tsuharesu/expect-kt/README.markdown

 This project is a fork of https://github.com/kouphax/expect.kt.
 That project was kind of abandoned (since 2012 without commits) and lacking a way to use with Gradle/maven.
 I just updated it so I can use on some projects, and hope to improve some areas and add new features (like better messages and new extensions).

 This is too a way for me to understand [Kotlin](http://kotlinlang.org/) and explore its features.
-The original project was inspired on [FluentAssertions for .NET](http://fluentassertions.com/) and now I'm inpired on [AssertJ](http://joel-costigliola.github.io/assertj/) too.
+The original project was inspired by [FluentAssertions for .NET](http://fluentassertions.com/) and now I'm inpired by [AssertJ](http://joel-costigliola.github.io/assertj/) too.

 # How to add to project